flare-foundation/attestation-client/docs/end-users/verification-workflow.md

-# Example verification workflow
+# Verification smart contract and usage workflow

 Consider a case of a smart contract that allows the user to use some service, if it provides a payment proof for a specific payment on Ripple blockchain.

-## Contract implementation
+## Smart contract requrements

 Consider one of the [supported attestation types](https://github.com/flare-foundation/state-connector-attestation-types) - the `Payment` type.
 The contract should implement at least two functionalities: